luloxi/PunkSociety/README.md

 📦 **Batch Buying**: A cost-saving feature that allows users to purchase multiple NFTs in a single transaction, reducing gas fees.

-🔒 **Web 2.5 Login**: Users can create profiles using familiar Web2 accounts like Twitter, Google, or Instagram, making onboarding easier.
+🔒 **Web 2.5 Login**: Users can create profiles using Twitter, Google, or Instagram, making onboarding easier.
 This auto-generates a crypto wallet for seamless interaction with the marketplace.

 🤝 **Social Features**: Build a personal profile, like NFTs, follow artists, message collectors, comment on pieces, and receive notifications about new drops from your favorite creators.